JakesMD/flutter_go_router_tabs/README.md

 )
 ```

 The `childPageBuilder` is the page builder for the sub-routes.
 It gives you the direction - useful for slide transitions for example - based on the previous and current sub-route.
-The direction parameter is actually a `TextDirection Function()` and needs to be evoked inside any transitions builder to fetch the latest direction from the TabShellRoute. `childPageBuilder` will not override already defined page builders in the children.
+The direction parameter is actually a `TextDirection Function()` and needs to be evoked inside your transitions builder to fetch the latest direction from the TabShellRoute. `childPageBuilder` will not override already defined page builders in the children.
 ``` dart
 TabShellRoute(
   childPageBuilder: (context, state, direction, child) {